 gasoline, diesel, biodiesel up to B20, and ultra-low sulfur diesel.

 Selecting the right filter is not an easy task.
-Sizes vary widely and are made to for a wide-range of applications as well as flow rates.
-When determining which filter is right for your fuel storage tank, you must first known the flow rate of your system.
+Sizes vary widely and are made for a wide range of applications as well as flow rates.
+When determining which filter is right for your fuel storage tank, you must first know the flow rate of your system.
 If you are replacing a spin-on filter on an existing adapter, you need to know the adapter size.
 If purchasing a new filter and adapter, you’ll also want to determine the size of the fuel flow line or hose when selecting the correct adapter.
-If you do not known your thread size you should be able to easily cross-reference your old filter.
+If you do not know your thread size you should be able to easily cross-reference your old filter.

-The micron level determines the level you want the filter to catch.
+The micron-level determines the level you want the filter to catch.
 The lower the micron rating, the smaller the particles will be filtered from your fuel.
-For example a micron rating of “10” will filter out particles 10 microns and larger, while a micron level of “2” will filter out particles that are 2 microns or larger.
-One downside to the smaller micron rating is filter will catch more particles and the lifespan of the filter will be shorter.
+For example, a micron rating of “10” will filter out particles 10 microns and larger, while a micron level of “2” will filter out particles that are 2 microns or larger.
+One downside to the smaller micron rating is filtered will catch more particles and the lifespan of the filter will be shorter.
 Check to see what appropriate micron rating is recommended for the equipment you will be using.

 When should you chance a Fuel Filter?

 Contaminants over time will gradually reduce your flow rate.
 If you are experiencing a reduced flow rate, it is important to correct your issue so you can increase performance and extend the life of your equipment.
 To determine if your fuel is dirty, obtain a fuel sample through your pump, visually inspect it for suspended particles.
 Water contamination usually occurs quickly, causing an immediate reduction in flow rate.
 Use a water finding paste and “stick the tank” to determine if you have water contamination.
 If you are replacing your filter more often than expected, you will want to have your fuel supplier test your fuel for contaminants, including water.